 Input and Output

-Each of the 14 digital pins on the Arduino Uno can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions.
-They operate at 5 volts.
-Each pin can provide or receive a maximum of 40 mA and has an internal pull-up resistor (disconnected by default) of 20-50 kOhms.
+Each of the 54 digital pins on the Due can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions.
+They operate at 3.3 volts.
+Each pin can provide (source) a current of 3 mA or 15 mA, depending on the pin, or receive (sink) a current of 6 mA or 9 mA, depending on the pin.
+They also have an internal pull-up resistor (disconnected by default) of 100 KOhm.

 In addition, some pins have specialized functions:

 Serial 1: 19 (RX) and 18 (TX)

 Serial 2: 17 (RX) and 16 (TX)